EldridgeMisnomer/NGen/README.md

 ## Headers

-In order to set up some perameters and behaviours globally, an NGen file can include a header, which is surrounded by `^` characters.
+In order to set up some parameters and behaviours globally, an NGen file can include a header, which is surrounded by `^` characters.

 ```
 ^